ankilab/EdgeVolution/conf/boards/README.md

 This document provides instructions on how to add new microcontrollers and their corresponding Power Profiling Kits 2 (PPK2s) to the project.

+## TL;DR
+✅ Each microcontroller has a corresponding YAML file.

+✅ The file contains details about the board model, serial number, and PPK2.

+✅ To add a new microcontroller, create a new YAML file and update it with the correct details.

+✅ Use `none.yaml` when no microcontroller constraints are required.

 ## Microcontroller Configuration Files

 Each microcontroller has its own YAML configuration file (e.g., `nrf52840dk.yaml`, `nrf5349dk.yaml`).
 These files define the microcontroller model, serial number (SNR), and PPK2 serial number.